Community health centers in the United States: Asian Health Services

-One example of a community health center that serves immigrants is Asian Health Services (AHS) in Oakland, CA. Asian Health Services aims to provide health, social, and advocacy services for the immigrant and refugee Asian community by entailing many of the strategies previously discussed.
+One example of a community health center that serves immigrants is Asian Health Services in Oakland, CA. Asian Health Services aims to provide health, social, and advocacy services for the immigrant and refugee Asian community by entailing many of the strategies previously discussed.
 Additionally, they provide primary care services, including mental health, case management, nutrition, and dental care in English and 14 languages: Korean, ASL, Lao, Burmese, Mandarin, Cantonese, French, Mien, Karen, Mongolian, Karenni, Tagalog, Khmer, and Vietnamese.
 Their youth program provides services including health education, cultural awareness, job training, and college readiness to East Bay Asian American youth.

 Youth Program

 In addition to their main clinic they also have a youth program that attempts to address the stigma about mental and sexual health in Asian culture by recruiting local Asian American youth to get involved with advocacy and create educational resources/workshops surrounding these topics.
 Many Asian Americans, though a very diverse group, have historically felt discouraged from seeking help for mental health concerns due to stigma and pressure to focus on academic and professional success.
 Additionally, the “model minority” myth plays a role in Asian Americans not seeking support for mental health.

-Asian Health Services Youth Program (AHSYP) attempts to address these concerns using methods that Asian American immigrant youth claim would help.
+Asian Health Services Youth Program attempts to address these concerns using methods that Asian American immigrant youth claim would help.
 In a study on school-based mental health for Asian American immigrant youth, students suggested engaging students and parents, using peers to share their experiences to reduce stigma, and providing educational videos and materials.
-AHSYP also provides educational material through its social media outlets and workshops.
+The program also provides educational material through its social media outlets and workshops.